EA407-7-FY-LO:

 MFA W41020 Acting

-- To reflect on the training process and preparation for the professional theatre
+- To reflect on the training process and preparation for the professional theatre.

-- To apply academic rigor in research processes to project work
+- To apply academic rigor in research processes to project work.

-- To begin to research an area of personal interest in some depth
+- To begin to research an area of personal interest in some depth.

-- Evidence of analytical/critical process
+- Show evidence of analytical/critical process.

-- Evidence of sufficient and appropriate research
+- Show evidence of sufficient and appropriate research.

-- Integration of research and practice
+- Integrate research and practice.

-- Validity of methodology to subject
+- Demonstrate validity of methodology to subject.

 No additional information available.